Horst Wessel: Early life

 Horst Ludwig Georg Erich Wessel was born on 9 October 1907 in Bielefeld, Westphalia, the son of Wilhelm Ludwig Georg Wessel (born 15 July 1879), a Lutheran minister in Bielefeld, and later in Mülheim an der Ruhr, then at the Nikolai Church, one of Berlin's oldest churches.
 Wessel's mother, Bertha Luise Margarete Wessel (née Richter), also came from a family of Lutheran pastors.
 Wessel's parents were married on 1 May 1906.
-He grew up alongside his sister Ingeborg Paula Margarethe (born 19 May 1909) and his brother Werner Georg Erich Ludwig (born 22 August 1910).
+He grew up alongside his sister Ingeborg Paula Margarethe, born 19 May 1909, and his brother Werner Georg Erich Ludwig, born 22 August 1910.
 When they moved from Mülheim to Berlin, the family lived in the Jüdenstraße.

-Wessel attended Volksschule (primary school) in Cölln from 1914 to 1922, and thereafter attended high school at the Königstädtisches Gymnasium, briefly at the Gymnasium zum Grauen Kloster ("Protestant Grey Cloister Gymnasium"), and for his final two years at the Luisenstädtisches Gymnasium, where he passed his Abitur examination.
+Wessel attended four different schools in Berlin: firstly the Köllnische Gymnasium from 1914 to 1922, then briefly the Königstädtisches Gymnasium and the Evangelisches Gymnasium zum Grauen Kloster ("Protestant Grey Cloister Gymnasium").
+For his final two years of schooling, he attended the Luisenstädtisches Gymnasium, where he passed his Abitur examination and which would later be renamed in his memory.
 On 19 April 1926, Wessel enrolled in Friedrich Wilhelm University to study law.

-The Wessel family, influenced by the politics of the father, avidly supported the monarchist German National People's Party (DNVP), and when he was 15, Wessel joined the DNVP's youth group Bismarckjugend ("Bismarck Youth"), from which he resigned in 1925.
+The Wessel family, influenced by the politics of the father, avidly supported the monarchist German National People's Party (DNVP).
+In 1922, aged 15, Wessel joined the DNVP's youth group Bismarckjugend ("Bismarck Youth"), from which he resigned in 1925.
 At the time, the DNVP was the most influential right-wing party.

-Wessel soon began to frequent low-life bars and hang out in flophouses, and also founded his own youth group, the Knappschaft, the purpose of which was to "raise our boys to be real German men".
-He also joined the Wiking Liga ("Viking League"), a paramilitary group founded by Hermann Ehrhardt – the stated goal of which was to effect "the revival of Germany on a national and ethnic basis through the spiritual education of its members" – near the end of 1923.
-Wessel himself described the Viking League as having "the ultimate aim" of the "establishment of a national dictatorship".
+Wessel soon began to frequent bars and hang out in flophouses.
+He founded his own youth group, the Knappschaft, the purpose of which was to "raise our boys to be real German men".
+Near the end of 1923, he joined the Wiking Liga ("Viking League"), a paramilitary group founded by Hermann Ehrhardt – the stated goal of which was to effect "the revival of Germany on a national and ethnic basis through the spiritual education of its members".

+Wessel described the Viking League as having "the ultimate aim" of the "establishment of a national dictatorship".
 He soon became a local leader, engaging in street battles with youth members of their adversarial groups, such as the Social Democratic Party (SPD) and the Communist Party (KPD).

-Later, Wessel joined groups with a more sinister reputation, including the Black Reichswehr and the "Olympia German Association for Physical Training", a powerful paramilitary group which was the successor of the disbanded Reinhard Regiment.
+Later, Wessel joined groups with a more sinister reputation, including the "Olympia German Association for Physical Training", a powerful paramilitary group which was the successor of the disbanded Reinhard Regiment.

+On 22 December 1929, Wessel's brother Werner and three other members of the Sturmabteilung and Nazi Party froze to death on a skiing trip.